Facility managers define their operation.

 Now you can see who’s doing what, and make necessary changes as needed.

-Then, you’ll have the habit of achieving peace of mind.
+Then, you’ll have the habit of achieving Proactive Operations.

 (Pro tip: Some of these systems give you the ability to track maintenance activities in a calendar format with drag and drop ability to change dates.)